Knee Replacement Surgery Singapore

 - No significant improvement with other treatments such as physical therapy, anti-inflammatory medications, lubricating injections, cortisone injections, or other surgeries

-- Inquiry of patient’s medical history.
-The orthopaedic surgeon will gather information about the patient’s general health and inquire about the extent of the knee pain and ability to function.
+1. Inquiry into the patient’s medical history in order to learn more about the patient’s overall health and the severity of the knee pain and ability to function.

-- Other tests.
-Once in awhile, blood tests or advanced imaging, such as a magnetic resonance imaging (MRI) scan, may be needed to evaluate the condition of the bone and soft tissues in the knee.
+4. Other tests such as blood tests or advanced imaging, such as a magnetic resonance imaging (MRI) scan might be needed to evaluate the condition of the bone and soft tissues in the knee.

-What are the possible complications of total knee replacement surgery?
+Are there possible complications when getting knee replacement surgery?

 One of the most common complications of knee replacement surgery is blood clots in the leg veins.
 Although blood clots can occur in any deep vein, they most commonly form in the veins of the pelvis, calf, or thigh.
 These clots can potentially become life-threatening if they break free and travel to the lungs.
 A prevention program will be outlined by the surgeon, which may include medication to thin the blood, periodic elevation of the legs, lower leg exercises to increase circulation and support stockings.

-Even though surgical techniques and implant materials and designs continue to advance, implant surfaces may still wear down and the components may loosen.
-Furthermore, although an average of 115 degrees of motion is usually expected after surgery, scarring of the knee can sometimes occur.
-As a result, motion may be more limited, particularly in patients with already limited motion before surgery.
+Even when surgical procedures, implant materials, and designs evolve, implant surfaces and components may still wear down and loosen.
+Furthermore, though a range of motion of 115 degrees is normally predicted following surgery, scarring of the knee can occur.
+As a result, motion may be restricted, especially in patients who already had restricted motion prior to surgery.

-A small fraction of patients has reported experiencing continued pain after knee replacement.
+A small fraction of patients have reported experiencing continued pain after a knee replacement surgery.
 However, this complication is rare as most patients experience great pain relief post-surgery.